 Toys and treats for dogs

-At the Hound, we have a large selection of fun and colorful toys that you can use to play all sorts of brain games with your dog, and plenty of natural treats for when your dog learns a new trick.
-Stop by and pick up some new toys and let the games begin.
+We recommend supporting your local pet store or favorite holistic pet store for fun and colorful toys that you can use to play all sorts of brain games with your dog.
+And be sure to check out our Holistic Hound natural treats for when your dog learns a new trick!